 V. Key Outcomes at a Glance

-• 🔹 No long-term adverse events reported
+• No long-term adverse effects reported

-VIII.
-Who Might Benefit the Most?
+VII.
+Who Might Benefit Most?

 • Type 1 patients with residual C-peptide secretion

-1. Initial Evaluation
+1. Initial Evaluation – Questionnaire + glucose reports

-2. Medical Planning
+2. Medical Planning – Personalized treatment design

-Clinical reviews at 1, 3, and 6 months post-therapy
+4. Follow-Up Monitoring – At 1, 3, and 6 months

 Let Cells Heal Cells — Turning Hope Into Reality